sharma402575-svg/Scanner/README.md

 - Price↓ + OI↑ → **Short Buildup** (bearish — new shorts entering)
 - Price↓ + OI↓ → **Long Unwinding** (bearish — longs exiting)

-This is a per-stock lens, kept separate from (not added into) the overall Tomorrow's Sentiment score.
+This is a per-stock lens, kept separate from (not added into) the main sentiment score above.

 ## Dates & times